Photography in China: Early 20th century

-Several well-known photographers of the early 20th century include Liu Bannong (1891–1934, 劉半農) and Zhang Yin Quan (1900–1971, 張印泉).
-Some photographers of this period branched into filmmaking such as Ho Fan (1937–2016, 何藩) and China's first steps into photojournalism done by Lang Jingshan (1892–1995).
-During the wars and instability of the warlords period, some photographers like Gao Fan (1922–2004) ventured into wartime photography, as did Niu Weiyu (1922–), the latter would also take many photographs for the Chinese Communist Party leaders.
-The later war (Second Sino-Japanese War, 1937–1945) would be much covered by Sha Fei (1912–1948).
+During the wars and instability of the Warlord Era, photographers like Gao Fan (1922–2004) ventured into wartime photography, as did Niu Weiyu (1922–), who would also take many photographs for the Chinese Communist Party leaders.
+The (Second Sino-Japanese War, 1937–1945) would be much covered by Sha Fei (1912–1948).

 Early Communist rule: 1949–1965

 In the early years of the People's Republic, the state organized artists and writers into official groups that directed their work and provided them with steady salaries.
 Accordingly, many were assigned to photographers of Mao and high Party members.
 Among these were Hou Bo, Lu Houmin, and Xu Xiaobing.

 Cultural Revolution: 1966–1976

 Photography in China was seen as a Socialist Realist propagandist tool.
 Li Zhensheng was one of the few photographers who managed to take pictures in an honest way during the Cultural Revolution.
-Subjects of his Cultural Revolution photographs included "negative" scenes such public humiliation, street violence, executions, etc., as well as "positive" moments, like people studying Mao's works, singing revolutionary slogans, performing loyalty dance, and participating in farm work, etc. Li's photographs of the Cultural Revolution are published in a book titled "Red-Color News Soldier" by Phaidon.
+Subjects of his Cultural Revolution photographs included "negative" scenes such public humiliation, street violence, executions, etc., as well as "positive" moments, like people studying Mao's works, singing revolutionary slogans, performing loyalty dance, and participating in farm work, etc. Li's photographs of the Cultural Revolution are published in a book titled Red-Color News Soldier by Phaidon.